The Doon Dictionary

 Compostable Packaging

 Our mailers and tags are made from plant-based materials.
-Once you’ve unpacked your new favorite shirt, you can put the packaging in the compost heap.
+Once you’ve unpacked your new favourite shirt, you can put the packaging in the compost heap.
 Soil to Shoulder, then back to the soil.

 -